awcodify/ragnarock/README.md

 > 🤖 **AI-Driven Development**: This is an experimental project built through human-AI collaboration using GitHub Copilot and Claude 3.5 Sonnet.
 The code architecture, implementation decisions, and problem-solving approaches were developed through iterative AI-assisted development.
 ---

+## Overview
-Real-time infrastructure analysis using RAG (Retrieval Augmented Generation) powered by Claude 3.5 Sonnet.
+Real-time infrastructure analysis using RAG (Retrieval Augmented Generation).
 Analyze Prometheus metrics using vector similarity search and LLM to provide insights, anomaly detection, and recommendations.

-## Overview
-Real-time infrastructure analysis using RAG (Retrieval Augmented Generation) powered by Claude 3.5 Sonnet.
-This tool analyzes Prometheus metrics using vector similarity search and LLM to provide insights and recommendations.

 ## Architecture
 ```mermaid